djm158/pomo/README.md

 ## TODOS
- * allow users to configure number of short breaks between long breaks
+ * refactor remaining css into styled components
  * show notifications when switching states
  * read settings from local storage
  * light/dark theme
  * allow users to configure alert sounds
  * allow users to configure volume
- * refactor theming using styled components or theme ui, etc
- * refactor css
  * test more functionality
  * set page title to time left so you can see it in the tab
  * see if transition can be encapsulated in the modal